 - The "Wait a maximum of:" setting is the amount of time RescueLogic will wait from the start to the end of an incoming message.
-Most systems do not use this setting.
-In UL 864 listed systems the "Message Wait Interval" may be grayed out. - The "Relay Card Base Address" must match the hardware setting if you are using an ACL-7125 relay board on an existing system. - Check "Add newly discovered devices to the database" if you want incoming data to create new devices in the database when a new address is reported from the panel. - Check "Overwrite device descriptions with values from panels" if you want to update your RescueLogic database with revised device descriptions as they come in from a control panel.
+UL Recognized applications do not use this setting.
+See Table 90.23 on Page 1.
+In UL 864 Listed systems the "Message Wait Interval" may be grayed out. - The "Auxiliary Relay Model and Address" are not used in UL Recognized applications.
+See Table 90.23 on Page 1. - Check "Add newly discovered devices to the database" if you want incoming data to create new devices in the database when a new address is reported from the panel. - Check "Overwrite device descriptions with values from panels" if you want to update your RescueLogic database with revised device descriptions as they come in from a control panel.
 You may have deleted a device, for example, and then sometime later used the same address number for another device in which case you would have updated your description.
 On the other hand, if you use RescueLogic to provide longer, more expanded descriptions than your alarm panel reports, you should not overwrite device descriptions.
 In either case, you can override the "overwrite" function.
-See page 70 for the screen you would use to overwrite descriptions, or not, based on device types. - Check "Show panel control buttons" to display buttons such as "acknowledge," "silence" and "reset" for the panel or network of panels connected to System Monitor.
+See page 34, "List the Types of Devices on Your Site" for the screen you would use to overwrite descriptions, or not, based on device types. - Check "Overwrite device types with values from panels" if you want to update your RescueLogic database with revised device types as they come in from a control panel. - Check "Show panel control buttons" to display buttons such as "acknowledge," "silence" and "reset" for the panel or network of panels connected to System Monitor.